nehaljwani/team.exiv2.org/book/IMaEA.md

 [https://www.princexml.com](https://www.princexml.com)

 I tried prince and was very pleased with the result.
 When you ask prince to create the PDF, you can specify page-size and style sheet.
 I've set up IMaEA.css with the builtin page size of 278x398.
+Sadly, prince rendered in the inline code snippets with a large font and ignored the beautiful "Coy" style injected by MacDown.

 ```
 $ prince --page-size=--page-size='275mm 389mm  --style ~/gnu/exiv2/team/book/pdf-styles.css IMaEA.html